Business Insight

 What you need to know

-• The Australian Government has introduced a suite of new bills to build greater cyber resilience.
+• The Australian Parliament has passed a suite of new laws to build greater cyber resilience.

 • New laws include:

-• a new Cyber Security Bill dealing with ransom payment reporting, new security standards for smart (IoT) devices, limits on how cyber agencies use cyber incident information, and the creation of a Cyber Incident Review Board; and
+• a new Cyber Security Act 2024 dealing with ransom payment reporting, new security standards for smart (IoT) devices, limits on how cyber agencies use cyber incident information, and the creation of a Cyber Incident Review Board; and

 • amendments to security of critical infrastructure laws, including requirements relating to business critical data, enhancing government assistance measures (“step in powers”) and introducing a power to direct critical infrastructure entities to address serious deficiencies within their risk management program.